 You should think of Support as the hub of Zendesk Suite.
 It’s your home base, the ticketing system into which all channel communication flows, and also the place where your agents will do most of their work.

-For admins, Support provides the tools to set up your support solution (add channels etc.) and to route, view, and manage tickets.
+For admins, the Support ticketing system provides the tools to set up your support solution (add channels etc.) and to route, view, and manage tickets.

 For agents, the hub of the ticketing system is the Agent Workspace.
 This is the ticket interface where your agents manage all support requests for all of the communication channels you set up (email, live chat, voice, messaging, and so on).